RoaringBitmap/roaring/README.md

 ### Compatibility with Java RoaringBitmap library

 You can read bitmaps in Go (resp.
 Java) that have been serialized in Java (resp.
-Go) with the caveat that the Go library does not yet support run containers.
-So if you plan to read bitmaps serialized from Java in Go, you might want to call ``removeRunCompression`` prior to serializing your Java instances.
-This is a temporary limitation: we plan to add support for run containers to the Go library.
+Go).

 ### Alternative in Go